“Ultimately, my own desire to be successful has always outweighed any external pressures and influences. That will always be the case.”

 At Brookfield, the House system is central to our ethos and culture, promoting a vital sense of belonging.

-Tutor groups meet four times every week, during which there is an opportunity for students to receive advice and guidance, to get involved in wider school life, to take on additional responsibility and leadership roles and to work on their own personal development.
+PD groups meet four times every week, during which there is an opportunity for students to receive advice and guidance, to get involved in wider school life, to take on additional responsibility and leadership roles and to work on their own personal character development.

 At Brookfield, we believe that our partnership with parents and carers is vital in supporting students to achieve their very best at school.
 To that end, we work hard to communicate regularly and effectively with home, and parents are encouraged to join with us in celebrating their child’s progress and achievements.